Learning at WISR

 • Learners at WISR often come to see knowledge-building as something in which most everyone is involved.

-• As a consequence of conscious efforts on the part of WISR faculty, many students design and pursue learning activities—action projects, research, and writings—that help to build bridges to the student’s desired career path, and/or to the next significant and meaningful things that they want to do with their lives.
+• As a consequence of conscious efforts on the part of WISR faculty, many students design and pursue learning activities—action projects, research, and writings—that help to build bridges to the student’s desired career path, and/or to the next significant and meaningful things that they want to do with their lives, making use of the professional knowledge and competencies they have developed.
 Read more.